AlexVOiceover/Game/README.md

 ## Debugging
 For debugging I just needed to show messages on the console using `console.log` at strategic points.
 The aim was to monitorise the value of variables and verify if they were right or if any adjust was needed.

-Just testing if I can access for a different PC